sneha-gurav-au6/Rental-Flatmate/README.md

 # Rental-Flatmate
-Project done by Imran and Neha
+Project done by Imran and Sneha